AN/TPS-63

-Mission and Description
+Mission and description

 Provided tactical surveillance and detection of low-flying aircraft in clutter weather and electronic interference.
 The radar operated as part of an overall tactical air defense or tactical air operations system.
 The radar's antenna was a parabolic cylinder which allowed for the combination of electronic and physical steering of the beams.
 The antenna could be broken down into multiple sections and stored inside the radar shelter which allowed for increased mobility and decreased disassembly time.
 As a mobile radar, the AN/TPS-63 was able to be set up within one hour of arriving at a new location.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TPS-63" designation represents the 63rd design of an Army-Navy electronic device for ground transportable search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Development

 In September 1971, the United States Navy released its first solicitations for the AN/TPS-63.
 The first contract was awarded in June 1974 to Northrup Grumman's Electronic Sensors and Systems Division in Baltimore, Maryland which was formerly the Westinghouse Electronics Systems Group.
 The first system was completed in September 1976 and shipped to Marine Air Control Squadron 2 (MACS-2) at Marine Corps Air Station Kaneohe Bay, Hawaii for operational test and evaluation.
 The system went into full-rate production beginning in February 1978.
-The Marine COrps received its last TPS-63 in Fiscal Year 1981.
+The Marine Corps received its last TPS-63 in Fiscal Year 1981.
 In 1985, the Marine Corps initiated additional upgrades to the radar to include the addition of a side lobe antenna for operations in a higher threat environment.